franciscop/react-test/src/methods/children/readme.md

 #### Returns

-An instance of `react-test` with the new children as nodes
+An instance of `react-test` with the new children as itst elements.

 #### Usage